dirkjasmit/EegWorkflow/README.md

   - click 'change folder' if it pops up

 REQUIRED
-Requires the signal processing toolbox
+Requires the signal processing toolbox (required by EEGLAB)